Creole architecture in the United States

 Creole architecture in the United States is present in buildings in Louisiana and elsewhere in the South, and also in the U.S. associated territories of Puerto Rico and the U.S. Virgin Islands.
-One interesting variant is Ponce Creole style.
+A variant is Ponce Creole style.

 Creole cottages

 In the U.S. south, a creole cottage is a type of vernacular architecture indigenous to the Gulf Coast of the United States.
-The style was a dominant house type along the central Gulf Coast from about 1790 to 1840 in the former settlements of French Louisiana in Alabama, Louisiana, and Mississippi.
-The style is popularly thought to have evolved from French and Spanish colonial house-forms, although the true origins are unclear.
+The style was a dominant house type along the central Gulf Coast from about 1790 to 1840 in the former settlements of French Louisiana in Alabama, Arkansas, Louisiana, and Mississippi.
+The style is popularly thought to have evolved from French and Spanish colonial house forms, although historians are uncertain about its origins.

 Creole architecture in Louisiana is documented by numerous listings in the U.S. National Register of Historic Places.

 The "Creole cottage" type of house was common along the Gulf Coast and associated rivers in the 19th century with a few scattered examples found as far west as Houston, Texas, and as far east as northern Florida, although the majority of structures are found in southern Louisiana eastward to Mobile, Alabama.
 In Kentucky, a few scattered cottages still stand in the state's far western Jackson Purchase region, where they continued to be built into the early twentieth century.